dfaio/dfaio.github.io/_posts/2015-04-15-edge-connectivity-quickly.md

 $$P_{X1} = P_{X2} \leq \frac{1}{2} \cdot P\left(\frac{n}{\sqrt{2}}\right)$$

-Our overall algorithm will return the proper mincut if it doesn't select any edge in the recursive calls.
+Our overall algorithm will return the proper mincut iff it doesn't select any edge in the recursive calls.
 So then

 $$P(n) = 1 - (1 - P_{X1})(1 - P_{X2})$$